Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

     2. Selected:
         - Runtime: `Python 3.13`
         - Execution role: Use existing role → `GunBackupRole`
+    3. Named it `gundeepEC2BackupLambda`
-    3. In the code section added the code as per [lambda_function.py](Assignment_11/lambda_function.py)
+    4. In the code section added the code as per [lambda_function.py](Assignment_11/lambda_function.py)
-    4. Deployed the function.
+    5. Deployed the function.
-    5. Screenshot 12 & 13
+    6. Screenshot 12 & 13

 7. ⏰ Schedule Lambda with EventBridge